olegbespalov/tservice/README.md

 Introduction
 ------------

 The TService is the test-service, a fake API that you can use to mock third-party API.
 It's developed lightweight, has no dependency on any programming language or framework.
 It can define service slowness emulate service errors.
-Config or responses changes on the fly without any service restarting.
+A config or a response changes on the fly without any service restarting.

 <p align="center"><img src="/assets/usage.gif?raw=true"/></p>